 I want to get more ROI from my colouring-in department!

-In my recruitment marketing mentoring programs I often come across Recruitment Marketing departments who are disconnected from Sales – disconnected enough to warrant a (healthy) scepticism.
+In our Bullhorn RoI and Bullhorn Automation Buddy programs we often come across Recruitment Marketing departments who are disconnected from Sales – disconnected enough to warrant a (healthy) scepticism.
 This is often demonstrated by graphs showing community sizes rather than fees generated from marketing activities.

 Why?
-I often find that this is due to a complete lack of understanding (by Sales) of what Marketing is there for.
+We often find that this is due to a complete lack of understanding (by Sales) of what Marketing is there for.
 Marketing are often not expected to generate leads, and if they do, Sales sometimes don’t stop cold calling long enough to convert them, or feedback to Marketing on improving the lead criteria.

-Marketing is all about being in the peripheral vision of your talent and clients – content, events, great job adverts…
+Sales and Marketing is all about being in the peripheral vision of your talent and clients – content, events, great job adverts…

-5 Things You Can Do to Get Your Marketing Department to Put Their Crayons Down (and Generate ROI)
+4 Things You Can Do to Get Your Marketing Department to Put Their Crayons Down (and Generate ROI)

 Marketing ROI is About Perception and Expectation